KPI-Highload/YnotTube/services/user-management.md

 - Empty response, if the token is valid.
 - Generic error message in other casese.

+When email is confirmed, the user is considered registered.
+Therefore, in the end of confirmation the service generates a message about the new user and sends it to a message broker with the following fields:
+- `id`
+- `email`
+- `username`
+- `full_name`
+- `localization`

+This message is used by other services.
+For example, the channel service can use it to register the new channel for the user.

 ## Resend confirmation

 The endpoint resends the same `confirm_token` as during the registration.
 However, if the user has already confirmed their token, the endpoint responds with an error.